 Brand Name: Invega

-Invega extended-release tablets is used for:
+Invega extended-release tablets are used for:

 Treating schizophrenia or schizoaffective disorder.
 It may also be used for other conditions as determined by your doctor.